 This gene encodes a muscle-specific tyrosine kinase receptor.
 The encoded protein may play a role in clustering of the acetylcholine receptor in the postsynaptic neuromuscular junction.
 Mutations in this gene have been associated with congenital myasthenic syndrome.
 Alternatively spliced transcript variants have been described.[provided by RefSeq, Oct 2009]

 GeneCards Summary for MUSK Gene

 MUSK (Muscle Associated Receptor Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with MUSK include Fetal Akinesia Deformation Sequence and Myasthenic Syndrome, Congenital, 9, Associated With Acetylcholine Receptor Deficiency.
-Among its related pathways are ERK Signaling and GPCR Pathway.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Non-Canonical Wnt Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is ALK.
+An important paralog of this gene is NTRK2.

 UniProtKB/Swiss-Prot for MUSK Gene